jorgecarleitao/arrow2/README.md

 ```

 Note how this initializes a buffer with bytes from `i32`, initializes an `ArrayData` with dynamic type
-`Int64`, and then an array `Float64Array` from `Arc<ArrayData>`. `Float64Array`'s internals will essentially consume the pointer from the buffer, re-interpret it as `f64`, and offset it by `1`.
+`Int64`, and then a `Float64Array` from `Arc<ArrayData>`. `Float64Array`'s internals will essentially consume the pointer from the buffer, re-interpret it as `f64`, and offset it by `1`.

 Still within this example, if we were to use `ArrayData`'s datatype, `Int64`, to transmute the buffer, we would be creating `&[i64]` out of a buffer created out of `i32`.

-Any Rust developer acknowledges that this behavior goes very much against Rust's core premise that a functions' behvavior must not be undefined depending on whether the arguments are correct.
+Any Rust developer acknowledges that this behavior goes very much against Rust's core premise that a function's behavior must not be undefined depending on whether the arguments are correct.
 The obvious observation is that transmute is one of the most `unsafe` Rust operations and not allowing the compiler to verify the necessary invariants is a large burden for users and developers to take.

 This simple example indicates a broader problem with the current design, that we now explore in detail.